hkamran80/articles/posts/california-drop.md

 ## Usage

-The detailed list of steps is available on the agency's consumer website, [privacy.ca.gov](https://privacy.ca.gov/drop/how-drop-works/), but here are the basics.
+The detailed list of steps is available on the [agency's consumer website](https://privacy.ca.gov/drop/how-drop-works/).

 1. **Verify that you are a California resident**